joaocmfcm/rpi-dashboard/README.md

 ```
 node api.js
 ```
-The application can be called on the http://localhost:3000
+The application can be consumed on the http://localhost:3000 or http://yourmachineip:3000 .

 ## Dependencies
 Node.js